Aswin-1121/Nuchange_Informatics_assignment/Nuchange_Informatics_Assignment/readme.txt

 1. Import all the necessary java packages from the java library.
 2. Create a class called 'command'.
-3.We are using a do-while loop for this purpose,first of all we get a command from the user the command must be of:
+3.I am using a do-while loop for this purpose,first of all we get a command from the user the command must be of:
 	1. To start the program: run java urldatabase.
 		 Commands:
 		a. storeurl google.com